-C-3-b-1 Variant level analysis: For the coding region analysis, we will utilize the full category of 556 samples with whole exome data analysis from TCGA.
-For the common variants analysis at a single locus, Fisher’s exact test can be used to evaluate the racial disparity between Caucasian and African-American subjects with RCC.
+C-3-b-1 Variant level analysis: For coding region analysis, we will utilize the full 556 samples with whole exome data analysis from TCGA.
+For common variants analysis at a single locus, Fisher’s exact test can be used to evaluate the racial disparity between Caucasian and African-American subjects with RCC.
 Here, we prioritize common variants according to their associations with RCC disparity in race.
-For a common SNP identified in African Americans and Caucasians with RCC, we record the minor allele frequencies and major allele frequencies in African Americans and Caucasians with RCC, respectively.
+For a common SNP identified in African Americans and Caucasians with RCC, we record minor allele frequencies and major allele frequencies in African Americans and Caucasians with RCC, respectively.
 For these counts of the focal SNP, Fisher-exact test is used to determine whether the SNP tends to be associated with the African Americans with RCC.
 The p-values of the tests for all the common variants are used to prioritize them for further study and validation.
 Moreover, the power of the Fisher exact test can readily be estimated in this context.
 For instance, for an ordinary SNP with allele frequency 7% in the total samples, when its frequency in the African American subjects is 12%, the power of the test can reach 0.4 with a p-value < 5e-5.
 This indicates that these SNPs can be detected with statistical significance from 1000 candidates, even when a Bonferroni correction is used.